ChristopherBrum/Networking/README.md

 # Networking

-Notes about hot the internet works, the TCP/IP model, HTTP protocol, and bash syntax.
+Notes about how the internet works, the TCP/IP model, HTTP protocol, and bash syntax.